LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Experiments

+\textbf{Ground truth masks for short text expressions}.} In RVOS datasets, each video clip contains one or multiple target instances, each corresponding with a (long) text expression and mask annotation.
+For our extracted short text expressions, there exist a few cases (around 10\% in RVOS datasets) when they correspond to multiple instances.
+In these cases, we simply merge the mask annotations of all the referred instances as the ground truth mask for certain short text expression.

-\subsection{Comparison with state of the art}
+\subsection{{Comparison with state of the art}}

-\textbf{A2D-Sentences.} We first compare our model with state of the art methods on the A2D-Sentences dataset.
-As shown in Tab.~\ref{tab:SOTAcomparison_a2d}, our LoSh-M built upon MTTR~\cite{MTTR} outperforms the baseline model by a large margin across all metrics.
-Specifically, LoSh-M shows +2.6 mAP, +2.3\% Overall IoU and +2.7\% Mean IoU gains compared with MTTR.
-Having a closer look, the improvements on P@0.5, P@0.6 and P@0.7 are greater than 4\% which indicates that our LoSh-M generates more accurate predictions than MTTR in many cases; while the improvements on the stringent metrics P@0.8 and P@0.9 indicate the high quality of the generated instance masks.
-We also build our LoSh on the previous best-performing method, ReferFormer~\cite{ReferFormer}.
-Our LoSh-R trained from scratch shows clear gains, \eg, +1.8 on mAP, +2.0\% on Overall IoU and +2.5\% on Mean IoU, over ReferFormer trained from scratch.
+\textbf{A2D-Sentences.} We first compare our model with state of the art methods on A2D-Sentences.
+As shown in Tab.~\ref{tab:SOTAcomparison_combined}, our LoSh-M built upon MTTR outperforms the baseline model by a large margin across all metrics.
+Specifically, LoSh-M shows +3.1 mAP, +2.7\% Overall IoU and +3.1\% Mean IoU gains compared with MTTR.
+We also build our LoSh on the previous best-performing method, SgMg.
+Following~\cite{SgMg}, we first pre-train our LoSh-S on RIS datasets~\cite{refcoco, cocog} and then fine-tune on A2D-Sentences.
+Our LoSh-S with Video-Swin-T shows clear gains, \eg, +1.5 on mAP, +1.3\% on Overall IoU and +1.2\% on Mean IoU, over SgMg with the same backbone.
+Given a more powerful backbone (\ie, Video-Swin-B), our proposed LoSh-S consistently outperforms SgMg and other state of the art on all metrics.
+We provide the results of these models evaluated on JHMDB-Sentences in the supplementary material.

-Besides, we also follow ReferFormer to pre-train the model on the RIS datasets~\cite{refcoco, cocog}.
-We simply download the pre-trained model weights published from ReferFormer's official repository and finetune our model on A2D-Sentences.
-We denote this model by LoSh-R$^*$ in Tab.~\ref{tab:SOTAcomparison_a2d}.
-It gains +4.0 mAP over Losh-R trained from scratch; and outperforms ReferFormer* and all others on the A2D-Sentences.
+\textbf{Refer-YouTube-VOS and Refer-DAVIS17.} As shown in Tab.~\ref{tab:SOTAcomparison_combined}, LoSh-S outperforms the baseline SgMg with Video-Swin-T: +1.7 on $\mathcal{J} \& \mathcal{F}$, +1.6 on $\mathcal{J}$ and +1.9 on $\mathcal{F}$.
+With a stronger backbone (\ie, Video-Swin-B), LoSh-S also exceeds all the methods with a large margin.

-\textbf{JHMDB-Sentences.} To evaluate the generalizability of LoSh, we also follow~\cite{MTTR, ReferFormer} to evaluate the trained LoSh-M and LoSh-R from A2D-Sentences on JHMDB-Sentences without fine-tuning.
-As shown in Tab.~\ref{tab:SOTAcomparison_jhmdb}, LoSh-M and LoSh-R also gain massive improvements on all metrics compared to their counterpart baselines.
-Furthermore, the pre-trained version LoSh-R$^*$ yields even higher results amongst all.
+To demonstrate the generalizability of LoSh-S, we follow~\cite{ReferFormer, SgMg} to evaluate the trained LoSh-S from Refer-YouTube-VOS on Refer-DAVIS17 without fine-tuning.
+As shown in Tab.~\ref{tab:SOTAcomparison_combined}, LoSh-S also gains massive improvements on all metrics compared to its counterpart baseline.